sipgate-io/sipgateio-oauth-java/README.md

 ### "java.net.BindException: Address already in use"
 Possible reasons are:
 - another instance of the application is running
-- the port configured in the [application.properties](./src/main/resources/application.properties) file is used by another application.
+- the port configured in the [.env](.env) file is used by another application.

 ### "java.net.SocketException: Permission denied"